Charles Atherton Cumming: Legacy

+Although less widely known nationally than some contemporaries, Cumming is regarded as a foundational figure in Iowa art history.
+His contributions to arts education helped establish lasting institutional support for visual arts programs within the state.

+His paintings and archival materials remain part of museum, university, and historical society collections in Iowa.
+Scholars of Midwestern American art continue to study his role in shaping regional artistic culture during the early twentieth century.A number of his paintings are exhibited at the MacNider Art Museum.

-Velma Wallace Rayness collaborated on Charles Atherton Cumming: Iowa's Pioneer Artist-Educator in 1972, published by the Iowa Art Guild.
-A number of his paintings are exhibited at the MacNider Art Museum.
+Velma Wallace Rayness collaborated on Charles Atherton Cumming: Iowa's Pioneer Artist-Educator in 1972, which was published by the Iowa Art Guild.

 Personal

-Cummings married an acclaimed artist, Alice McKee in 1926.
+Cumming married an acclaimed artist, Alice McKee in 1926.
 Between 1927 and 1932 he maintained a studio at 521 Palm St, San Diego, California.
 He died in 1932 and is buried in Glendale Cemetery, Des Moines, Iowa.

 Ancestry

-Cummings personal papers indicate that he was also interested in his own genealogy.
-On his maternal side he was the grandson of Milton Samuel Atherton (1813-1893), of Nevada, Missouri.
-He is an ancestor of Aaron Atherton (1742-1831).
+Cumming’s personal papers indicate that he was also interested in his own genealogy.
+On his maternal side he was the grandson of Milton Samuel Atherton (1813–1893), of Nevada, Missouri.
+He is an ancestor of Aaron Atherton (1742–1831).